micro-manager/micro-manager.github.io/_pages/Coordinates_and_Directionality.md

 mmc.setRelativeXYPosition(mmc.getXYStageDevice(), 1000, 1000);
 This should move the stage by 1 mm to the left and 1 mm to the top, away from the observer.
-{% include Note text="Check that the 'pitch' of the stage is correct, i.e., the stage really moves by 1 mm." %}
+{% include notice icon="info" content="Check that the 'pitch' of the stage is correct, i.e., the stage really moves by 1 mm." %}

 **Z-Stages** (Focus stages) will have their lowest values away from the sample (at the lowest point for inverted scopes and the highest point of